The Sound of Murmur Diphthongs : AR, OR, ER, UR, IR, and YR

 Murmur diphthongs

-Murmur Diphthong is a term used to describe a specific type of vowel-consonant combination that neither extends the vowel into a long vowel sound nor shortens it into a short vowel sound.
+Murmur diphthong is a term used to describe a specific type of vowel-consonant combination that neither extends the vowel into a long vowel sound nor shortens it into a short vowel sound.

 These combinations can often create a unique intermediate sound.

-Here are the examples:
+Here are some examples:

 a + r Pattern: